British Pullman, the high life from another age

 Hercule Poirot once said, “the light thickened.”
 All too soon it seemed, we entered the final tunnel and shortly after arrived back at Victoria.
 It was time to say farewell, but on this train, no one was anxious to get off.

 Is there a better way to travel?
 This excursion is so much more than a mere nostalgia trip.
 The only real mystery remaining was why I’d never done it before.
 This dinner is, as you might expect, one of the more expensive options, but would make an exceptional present for someone special.

-The British Pullman has a whole range of rail excursions, themes, and destinations available, including some based in northern England on the Northern Belle.
+The British Pullman has a whole range of rail excursions, tourist themes, and destinations available, including some based in northern England on the Northern Belle.
 Dinners come hosted by renowned Chefs such as Michel Roux and James Martin.
 Those with a penchant for Agatha Christie can even go on Murder Mystery specials.
-Naturally, I returned for another trip in summer, this time taking a British Pullman train from Leeds.
+Naturally, I returned for another trip, this time taking a British Pullman train from Leeds.
 Again this was an exceptional experience.

-In rude contrast, I returned north to BD Mansions by way of a regular East Coast cattle-class train.
-It seemed then that a can of warm Stella and a dog-eared sandwich are motives enough for modern-day murder.
+In rude contrast, I returned home afterwards by way of a regular East Coast cattle-class train.
+It seemed then that a can of warm Stella and a dog-eared sandwich were motives enough for a modern-day murder.

 Check out Belmond for more details and their range of journeys.